Moroccanoil Hydrating Styling Cream Review: Pros, Cons, and Performance

 Does it replace a heat protectant?

 Not fully.
-While it helps hair feel smoother before blow-drying, it is not best treated as your only heat protection step.
-If you use hot tools often, layer a dedicated heat protectant underneath or alongside it.
+While it helps hair feel smoother before blow-drying, it is not best treated as the only heat protection step.
+If hot tools are used often, layer a dedicated heat protectant underneath or alongside it.

 Is the fragrance strong?

 Yes.
 The signature Moroccanoil scent is one of the product’s most noticeable traits, and it tends to linger.
-If you enjoy salon-style fragrance, that may be a plus.
-If you are sensitive to scent, it may be a dealbreaker.
+If salon-style fragrance is appealing, that may be a plus.
+If sensitivity to scent is a concern, it may be a dealbreaker.

 As an Amazon Associate, we earn from qualifying purchases made through links on our site.